-Eric Cortellessa is the managing digital editor of the Washington Monthly.
+Eric Cortellessa is the Investigative Editor of the Washington Monthly.
+Previously, he was the magazine’s Digital Editor.
 His writing has also appeared in the Washington Post, the Nation, Slate, the New Republic, and other publications.
 A graduate of Northwestern University’s Medill School of Journalism, Eric’s thesis project—a short documentary on criminal records as a barrier to employment—was nominated for a 2015 Emmy Award.

 Eric can be reached at: email@example.com